 6. Frequent flyer?

-If the answer is yes then you’ll have to opt for something lightweight and preferably with a traveling case so you don’t misplace anything.
-Not all nose trimmers come with a case.
-So if traveling is an integral part of your routine, select one with case.
+If the answer is yes, then you’ll have to opt for something lightweight and preferably with a traveling case, so you don’t misplace anything.
+Not all nose trimmers have a travelling case.
+So if traveling is an integral part of your routine, select one with such.

 The good news is you don’t have to spend a lot of money to buy a good trimmer.
 You can get a good trimmer for less than $20 in Amazon.
 Now if you want some that’ll also trim the beard, obviously you’ll have to pay more.